poojadesaidev/CSCI450Project/Readme.txt

   “The main server received feedback from Server <i> using UDP over port <PORT_NUMBER>.”

   As per https://courses.uscden.net/d2l/le/22707/discussions/threads/47370/View, we are allowed to use either
+  5) Main Server Message : The following message is being used ater the Main Server generates TXLIST:
+  "The main server generated the transaction list file."
+  6) Error Messages : Error messages are liberally being used for all files in case of RunTime failures.